 HBSMR WEB & API is a set of modular components that can be easily assembled to provide a web interface to HBSMR.
 The "API" product provides web services for sharing data, plus the means by which the website accesses the HBSMR database.
+Note that there's no need for data loading or copying with HBSMR WEB/API - everything works against the "live" HBSMR database, with appropriate filtering to ensure the right information is visible to the right audiences.

 These pages provide the information to those considering adoption of HBSMR WEB & API.
 If you would like more details or to register your interest, please read the "How do I get it?" page then get in touch.